What Is Dual Agency And Why Is It Illegal In Some States?

-What Is A Dual Agency?
+What Is Dual Agency In Real Estate?

 How Does Dual Agency Work?

 Ending up with a dual agent is rare, but if you live in a smaller market, then you might run into it.